kubernetes/website/content/en/docs/tasks/access-application-cluster/create-external-load-balancer.md

 ## Preserving the client source IP

-Due to the implementation of this feature, the source IP seen in the target container will *not be the original source IP* of the client.
+Due to the implementation of this feature, the source IP seen in the target container is *not the original source IP* of the client.
 To enable preservation of the client IP, the following fields can be configured in the service spec (supported in GCE/Google Kubernetes Engine environments):